johnbywater/quantdsl/README.md

 10 + 20
 ```

-A *Quant DSL* expression can be evaluated to a numeric value.
+An Expression can be evaluated to a numeric value.

 ```python
 >>> compile("10 + 20").evaluate()